influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 Docker images, ARM builds, and Windows builds are not currently available.
 These are planned for subsequent releases.

+{{% note %}}
+We are working on the upgrade process for users running Docker and 1.8.x.
+Please hold off on upgrading for now!
+{{% /note %}}

 There is no plan for a 32-bit build of InfluxDB 2.0.

 ## Perform the upgrade